-Obama meeting with civil rights leaders at the White House
+Obama to meet with civil rights leaders at White House

 Washington — President Barack Obama meets with civil rights leaders on Thursday afternoon to discuss issues such as criminal justice and building trust between law enforcement and the communities they serve.